Let's Scream for Dairy-free Ice Cream!

 Of the all the dairy-free milks, almond milk takes the cake of having the taste most resembling skim milk making it easy to dress up as cow dairy.
 Perhaps this is why those guys from Vermont, Ben and Jerry, chose it as their base to concoct extraordinary frozen creations.
 Of all the dairy-free options, theirs is by far the most decadent with tried and true flavors like Cherry Garcia and Chunky Monkey as well as newbies like Coconut Seven Layer Bar and Caramel Almond Bar.
 Though they are tasty they pack a lot of sugar so should only be an occasional treat.
 For a lighter alternative, I would choose the variety from So Delicious .
 They are much lower in sugar but still come in fun flavors like Cookies and Cream (gluten-free) and Mocha Almond Fudge.
 Probably the best option would be to use this recipe to make your own sugar-free version using stevia or monk fruit sweetner.

 Lets tell the ice cream to split and just use the banana!
 Bananas are naturally sweet so they don't require as much if any added sweetener.
-Plus they are packed with potassium, Vitamins B6 and C. Just a few avenue blocks from my office is Chloe's Fruits serving up a variety of soft serve and frozen pops completely made from fruit.
+Plus they are packed with potassium, Vitamins B6 and C. Just a few avenue blocks from my New York City office is Chloe's Fruits serving up a variety of soft serve and frozen pops completely made from fruit.
 Even if you can't schlep down to the shop, these treats are popping up in stores all over New York and New Jersey as well as some more unlikely places like the Frick Collection and the Met.
 Of all the dairy-free options banana ice cream is by far the simplest and most economical to make.
 You can use this recipe as a blank canvas for a variety of tasty frozen creations.